Testing the assumptions of the Effective Field Theory of Large-Scale Structure: Performance of the EFTofLSS

 \subsection{Considerations about renormalisation}

 In general, the tSPT loop integrals $P_{13}$ and $P_{22}$ depend on $\Lambda$ due to truncation of the linear power spectrum which delimits the range of integration.
 Similarly, the EFT correction in Eq.~(\ref{eq:PS_corr}) depends on $\Lambda$ through $\alpha_c$ (and thus $c^2_\mathrm{tot}$) which is determined from the smoothed perturbations.
 Since $P_{13}$ and the EFT correction have the same $k$ dependence as $k\to 0$, references \cite{carrasco_2012, hertzberg2014effective, carrasco2014} proposed to renormalise the coupling coefficient between long- and short-wavelength perturbations to get $\Lambda$-independent predictions.
-The argument proceeds as follows.
-The `bare' effective parameter $\alpha_c$ is decomposed into a ($\Lambda$-independent) renormalised part and a ($\Lambda$-dependent) counterterm
+This mirrors the renormalisation procedure used in field theory to control UV divergences.
+For the moment, we only consider the renormalisation of the $P_{13}$ contribution.
+We later remark on a similar scheme for $P_{22}$ and its applicability in our setup.
+We begin by choosing a `renormalisation scale' $\mu < \Lambda$ below which one can trust the validity of SPT.
+The `bare' effective parameter $\alpha_c$ is then decomposed into a ($\Lambda$-independent) renormalised part and a ($\Lambda$-dependent) counterterm

-so that $\alpha_\mathrm{ren}(a)$ accounts for the actual correction to the dynamics generated by the non-perturbative scales while $\alpha_\mathrm{ctr}(\Lambda, a)$ removes the spurious contributions introduced by using SPT beyond its range of validity within the loop integrals.
-In practice, one requires that the counterterm exactly cancels the UV sensitivity of the loop correction $P_{13}^\mathrm{tSPT}(k,\Lambda, a)$ as $k \to 0$.
-In practice, given a renormalisation scale $\Lambda_\mathrm{ren}<\Lambda$ at which one can trust the validity of SPT, one imposes the renormalisation condition
+so that $\alpha_\mathrm{ren}(\mu, a)$ accounts for the actual correction to the dynamics generated by the non-perturbative scales while $\alpha_\mathrm{ctr}(\Lambda, \mu, a)$ removes the spurious contributions introduced by using SPT beyond its range of validity within the loop integrals.
+The renormalised parameter $\alpha_{\mathrm{ren}}$ is defined by modifying the bare parameter from the cutoff scale $\Lambda$ to the renormalisation scale $\mu$, in such a way that the physical observable (in our case the EFT power spectrum) is unaltered\footnote{As in field theory, this is governed by the renormalisation group equations.
+For a review of these techniques, see e.g. \cite{morris1994exact}.
+For an example of its implementation for the EFTofLSS, see \cite{carroll2014}.}.
+In practice, this requires that the counterterm exactly cancels the difference between the full $\Lambda$-dependent $P_{13}$ contribution and the renormalised contribution which depends on $\mu$.